-The spatial vision is supported by 8 objectives covering the following topics:
+1.3.11 The spatial vision is supported by 8 objectives covering the following topics:

 - Economy and Jobs;

 - Homes;

 - Environment;

 - Connections;

 - Community Health and Wellbeing;

 - Climate Change;

 - Resources; and

 - Quality of Place.

-^{1,3,11} The Publication Draft Local Plan makes provision for 17,700 new dwellings and 242 hectares of employment land (41ha on strategic sites and 201ha of generally available employment land).
+The Draft Local Plan makes provision for 17,700 new dwellings and 242 hectares of employment land (41ha on strategic sites and 201ha of generally available employment land).
 The spatial strategy seeks to allocate development to the County's most sustainable settlements in accordance with the settlement hierarchy.
-The total amount of employment land allocated in the Plan has reduced to 242ha reflecting that less land is available for development at the Blyth Estuary Strategic Employment Area than previously thought and other employment development over the last 12 months.
+The total amount of employment land allocated in the Plan reduced to 242ha at the Publication Draft stage reflecting that less land is available for development at the Blyth Estuary Strategic Employment Area than previously thought, and also other recent development of employment sites.